SuperOfficeDocs/superoffice-docs/docs/video-meeting/ms-teams/auth.md

 ---
+title: Authenticate
-title: auth_msteams
+uid: auth_msteams
 description: How to authenticate and authorize MS Teams
 author: {github-id}
 keywords:
 so.topic: howto
-so.envir: cloud              # cloud or onsite
+so.envir: cloud
-so.client: online            # online, web, win, pocket, or mobile
+so.client: online
 ---

 # Authenticate and authorize Zoom